 Although regions of more accessible chromatin encompass the majority of the differentially accessible regions in adult spermatogonia compared to PND15, less accessible chromatin also displayed a high number of enriched TF binding motifs (Fig. 4A).
-TF.
+Notably, almost all of these TF motifs were uniquely enriched in the regions of decreased chromatin accessibility and predominantly associated with developmental factors.
 Top hits included members of the FOX family (FOXO1, FOXO3, FOXP2, FOXK1, FOXA2) and members of the ETS and ETS-related families (ETS1, GABPA, ETV4, ELF1, ELF3) (Fig. 4B).
 The gene expression levels of most of these TFs were decreased in adult spermatogonial cells (Fig. 4A).
 FOXO1 is a pivotal regulator of the self-renewal and differentiation of spermatogonial stem cells in both pup and adult testis, via the PI3K-Akt signaling pathway (Chan et al., 2014; Goertz et al., 2011).
 The roles of the various ETS-related TFs in spermatogonial cells have not been clarified, however recently published data found ETV4 in the stem-cell enriched fraction of the spermatogonial population, particularly during the spermatogonial stem cell pool establishment immediately after birth (Cheng et al., 2020; Law et al., 2019).
-Motif enrichment analysis on the regions with decreased chromatin accessibility situated in gene body and intergenic regions revealed that TFs important in numerous developmental processes (FOXC1, FOXJ2, FOXM1, LHX6) were specificintergenic regions of decreased chromatin accessibility (Fig. 4D).
-This is consistent with the embryonic development-related GO terms we (Fig. 1C). findings provide of the enriched TF motifs present at the regions of dynamic accessibility between PND15 and adult spermatogonial populations and point towards novel candidate regulators of the differential transcriptome of pup and adult mouse spermatogonia.
+Motif enrichment analysis on the regions with decreased chromatin accessibility situated in gene body and intergenic regions revealed that TFs important in numerous developmental processes (FOXC1, FOXJ2, FOXM1, LHX6) were specifically enriched in intergenic regions of decreased chromatin accessibility (Fig. 4D).
+This is consistent with the association of intergenic regions with embryonic development-related GO terms that we previously detected (Fig. 1C).
+Our findings provide a detailed characterization of the enriched TF motifs present at the regions of dynamic accessibility between PND15 and adult spermatogonial populations and point towards novel candidate regulators of the differential transcriptome of pup and adult mouse spermatogonia.

 Chromatin accessibility at transposable elements undergoes significant remodeling in the transition from early postnatal to adult spermatogonia